MarwanMashra/image-generation-for-AR/README.md

 - [x] Try image inpainting with Latent diffusion
 - [x] Add bg removal to the pipeline
 - [ ] Create demo with Cinema4D
-- [ ] Yry image generation instead of image inpainting
+- [ ] Try image generation instead of image inpainting
 - [ ] Write a design doc